 World stock markets have enjoyed strong performance in 2017, despite economic and political events that threatened to cause turbulence.
 Here, we look at how some of the biggest investment sectors have fared over the past year.

 There were plenty of surprises in 2017, not least how markets responded to political events.
-William Hobbs, Barclays’ Head of Investment Strategy for the UK and Europe, looks at the lessons that can be learnt.
+William Hobbs, Barclays’ Head of Investment Strategy, looks at the lessons that can be learnt.

 Funds may be divided into two main types - active and passive.
 Both aim to make money from their underlying assets, but how do they differ?